Sallay Mahomet

+Sallay Mahomet, Camel Farm, Alice Springs.

-Sallay Mahomet (16 September 1911 – 15 July 1983) was an Australian cameleer and camel trainer who lived for much of his life at Alice Springs.
+Sallay Mahomet (16 September 1911 – 15 July 1983), sometimes spelled Saleh, was an Afghan Australian cameleer and camel trainer who lived for much of his life at Alice Springs.

 Mahomet is perhaps best known for helping train Robyn Davidson for the 1977 camel expedition that is documented in her book Tracks, and a subsequent 2013 film adaptation.

 Early life

 Mahomet was the son of Afghan Cameleer Gool Mahomet and his wife, French woman, Desiree Ernestine Adrienne Lesire who, following her marriage and conversion to Islam changed her name to Miriam Bebe.
 He was the couple's first child, born at Coolgardie, Western Australia on 16 September 1911, and his family moved around Australia for much of his childhood and early adulthood.